Regularity of the Optimal Stopping Problem for Jump Diffusions: Regularity properties of the integro-differential operator

 In the rest of proof, the $L_p$-norm of each above term is estimated respectively.
 First,

-where the first inequality follows from Fubini's Theorem and Jensen's inequality since $p>1$; the second inequality is a result of Assumption~\ref{ass: Levy measure}; the third inequality follows from H\"{o}lder inequality with $1/p+1/q=1$; the fourth inequality holds since $x+zy\in D^\eta$ for any $|y|\leq \eta$ and $z\in [0,1]$.
-Second, since $x+y\in D^1$ for $x\in D$ and $|y|\leq 1$,
+where the first inequality follows from Fubini's theorem and Jensen's inequality since $p>1$; the second inequality is a result of the assumption that $|h|\leq |y|$ and Assumption~\ref{ass: Levy measure}; the third inequality follows from H\"{o}lder inequality with $1/p+1/q=1$; the fourth inequality utilizes Fubini's theorem; and the fifth inequality holds since $x+zh\in D^\eta$ for any $|h|\leq |y|\leq \eta$ and $z\in [0,1]$.
+Second, since $x+h\in D^1$ for $x\in D$, and $|h|\leq |y|\leq 1$, it follows that

 Third, it is clear that $ \left\|I_3 \phi(\cdot, t)\right\|_{L_p(D)} \leq C \cdot \max_{\R \times [t_1,t_2]} |\phi| $, since $\phi$ is bounded.